Nazeemabegum18/SQL-Basic-Query-using-Bike-Sales-dataset/README.md

 This project provides a hands-on approach to SQL database design, data insertion, querying, aggregation, and filtering, making it useful for learning and practising real-world data analysis with SQL.

-This project provides a hands-on approach to SQL database design, data insertion, querying, aggregation, and filtering, making it useful for learning and practising real-world data analysis with SQ